 - 28 times higher among gay men and other men who have sex with men than adult men.

 - 14 times higher for transgender women than adult women.

 Investigations for HIV are described in the separate article Human Immunodeficiency Virus (HIV).
 Further investigations for AIDS-defining conditions may be indicated.
 Media interventions can improve the uptake of testing but this might not be sustained.

-The basis of management is described in the separate article Human Immunideficiency Virus (HIV).
+The basis of management is described in the separate article Human Immunodeficiency Virus (HIV).
 There may be defining conditions such as Pneumocystis jirovecii pneumonia that will need treatment.
-Highly active antiretroviral therapy (HAART) has improved the prognosis enormously in terms of duration of survival but premature death is to be expected.
+Antiretroviral therapy (ART) has improved the prognosis enormously in terms of duration of survival but premature death is to be expected.

-Treatments with HAART have shown considerable progress since the first antiretroviral was approved for use by the FDA in 1987.
+Treatments with ART have shown considerable progress since the first antiretroviral was approved for use by the FDA in 1987.
 Impressive improvements in life expectancy and quality of life have ensued.
 There are, however, still many problems.
-Although HAART is able to suppress the viral load in the plasma, it fails to eradicate it,and once HAART is initiated, treatment needs to be continued for life.
-The side-effects of long-term HAART include lipodystrophy, lactic acidosis, insulin resistance, and hyperlipidaemia.
+Although ART is able to suppress the viral load in the plasma, it fails to eradicate it,and once ART is initiated, treatment needs to be continued for life.
+The side-effects of long-term ART include lipodystrophy, lactic acidosis, insulin resistance, and hyperlipidaemia.